romilly/pico-code/plan/journal.md

 ## Thursday 04 February 2021

-Keeping Gists updated is a pain, so I'll track progress in this journal.
+Keeping Gists updated is a pain, so I'll track progress in this journal and update code in this project.